craigfrancis/iframe-height/readme.md

 ### Cross Domain

-Due to the security restrictions in place, this requires the iframed content to use postMessage() every time the size changes.
+Due to the security restrictions in place, this requires the document in the `<iframe>` to use postMessage() every time the content changes.

 This is currently custom code on every website, as no-one can agree on what format the postMessage() should use.